linkedin/pygradle/README.md

 We apply a plugin `python-sdist` which adds configurations `python` and `test` to the project.
 In the dependencies section we add two dependencies, one required to run and one required for testing.
-With this information PyGradle will download the artifacts from a repository (omitted from example) install requrests and mock along with their dependencies to a virtual environment and run any tests that you may have.
+With this information PyGradle will download the artifacts from a repository (omitted from example) install requests and mock along with their dependencies to a virtual environment and run any tests that you may have.

 ## Plugins Avalible